COVID-19 Management Protocols

 - Ensure the individual is safe and does not need emergent medical attention.
 If the individual appears to be seriously ill, call 911 and inform them that you are calling about a possible/confirmed case of COVID-19.

 - Students who exhibit symptoms consistent with COVID-19 with a corresponding fever will be sent home, and the parent/guardian will be responsible for making decisions regarding treatment, which may include testing, on site, within the school clinic.
 Staff exhibiting symptoms, such as a fever at or above 100.4℉ should stay home and contact Human Resources for further guidance.
 See additional guidance below for student/staff return to school.

-- Students/staff who have been in close contact (within 6 feet for more than 15 consecutive minutes) with someone who has tested positive for COVID-19 (non-household contact) will be required to quarantine at home for 14 days, unless otherwise stated by TDH, from their last exposure to that individual.
+- Students/staff who have been in close contact (within 3 feet for more than 15 consecutive minutes, without proper mask wearing) with someone who has tested positive for COVID-19 (non-household contact) will be required to quarantine at home for 14 days, unless otherwise stated by TDH, from their last exposure to that individual.
 Quarantined individuals may receive a test on day five or later of quarantine and if negative, may return to school on day eight.

 - Confidentiality will be maintained in accordance with the Americans with Disabilities Act (ADA), Health Insurance Portability and Accountability Act of 1996 (HIPPA), and Family Educational Rights and Privacy Act of 1974 (FERPA).